Quantum effects of black holes and cosmological constant problem: Quantization methods

 \subsection{EBK quantization}

-Let us start from a system of $N$ classical particles with Hamiltonian $H(q_i,p_i)$, $(i=1,\cdots,N)$.
-A Hamiltonian is assumed to be completely integrable.
-Liouville form $\sss_i = p_idq_i$ constructs the symplectic manifold $(\R^{2N},d\sss_i)$.
-Submanifold $\LL\in\R^{2N}$ is referred as the lagrangial submanifold when it satisfies $\WWW|_\LL=0$ and $\mathrm{dim}(\LL)=N$.
-If phase-space variables are not separation of variables, each particle does not form a closed orbit.
-Einstein, Brillouin and Keller extend the Bohr--Sommerfeld quantization condition in such a case as
+This section considers a system of $N$ classical particles with Hamiltonian $H(q_i,p_i)$, $(i=1,\cdots,N)$.
+The Hamiltonian is assumed to be completely integrable.
+The Liouville form $\sss_i = p_idq_i$ induces the symplectic manifold $(\R^{2N},d\sss_i)$.
+The submanifold $\LL\subset(\R^{2N},d\sss_i)$ is hence referred to as the lagrangian submanifold when it satisfies $\WWW|_\LL=0$ and $\textrm{dim}(\LL)=N$.
+If separation of the phase-space variables is impossible, the particles do not form a closed orbit.
+Einstein, Brillouin, and Keller extended the Bohr--Sommerfeld quantization condition to a non-closed orbit case such that:

-with $k=1,\cdots,N$, where $0\leq\mu_i\in\Z$ is a index of $k$th variable obtained due to boundary conditions.
-Contour integrals are performed along all homotopy-independent closed-circles of a $k$th particle on lagrangial submanifold $\LL$, and a contour is denoted as $\Gamma_k$ which is not necessarily a classical closed orbit.
-Term $\mu_k$ is the KMA index.
+where $0\leq\mu_i\in\Z$ is the index of the $k$th variable obtained owing to the boundary conditions.
+Contour integrals are performed along the homotopy-independent closed-circles of each particle in the lagrangian submanifold.
+A contour is denoted $\Gamma_k$ and is not necessarily a classical closed orbit.
+The constant $\mu_k$ is referred to as the KMA index in this study.

-Classical general relativity with the principal Poincar\'{e} bundle induces a symplectic manifold $(\sigma\otimes\varpi, d\SSS_\cdott\wedge d\www^\cdott)$, where $\varpi$ and $\sigma$ are respectively a set of all possible spin connections and surface forms as vacuum solutions.
-The EBK quantization condition can be stated for the prequantization submanifold as
+Classical general relativity with the principal co-Poincar\'{e} bundle induces symplectic manifold $(\sigma\otimes\varpi, d\SSS_\bcdots\wedge d\www^\bcdots)$, where $\varpi$ and $\sigma$ are, respectively, spaces of the spin connection- and surface forms as vacuum solutions of the Einstein equation.
+The EBK quantization condition is formulated for the prequantization submanifold as\cite{Kurihara_2020}